Course Outline

 Requirements

-• Basic knowledge of operating systems, including Windows or Linux
+• Basic familiarity with operating systems such as Windows or Linux

 Audience for Government